reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 as a default value in the case the properties have not been set.
 We can use the full extend of the [Spring Expression Language](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions).

-This way we can, for instance, **create sub modules within a parent module that we might want to enable or disable separately from the parent module**.
+This way we can, for instance, **create sub modules that should be disabled if the parent module is disabled, but can also be disabled if the parent module is enabled**.

 ### `@ConditionalOnBean`